EisenRa/wombat_trifecta/code/reports/All_wombats_report.md

 ![](All_wombats_report_files/figure-commonmark/unnamed-chunk-4-1.png)

 The mean MAG size is ~2 Mbp.
-This is pretty low, but cool, as it suggests that most of these bacteria probably can’t live outside the NHNW gut!
+This is pretty low, but cool, as it suggests that many of these bacteria probably can’t live outside the wombat gut!

 ### How well did we capture the metagenomic samples?